eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The Following diagram shows all Ankaios workload states and the possible transitions between them:

 ![Workload states](plantuml/state_workload_execution_states.svg)

+#### Workload state transitions
+`swdd~common-workload-state-transitions~1`

+status: approved

+A workload execution state transition from `stopping` state to `running`, `succeeded` or `failed` yields again a `stopping` state.

+Rationale:
+This hysteresis is especially needed if a workload has transitioned to a `stopping` state.
+It could be that the stopping is is progress, but the workload is still running and is reported to be running.
+To prevent flipping the state multiple times, the new value must be dependent on the old one and remain in `stopping`.

+Tags:
+- Objects

+Needs:
+- impl
+- utest

 #### Ankaios workload execution state additional information
 `swdd~common-workload-state-additional-information~1`